My Agent Remembers Better Than I Do (Part 2)

 ├── projects.md

-References aren't memory.
-Cooking experiments aren't memory.
-They were in memory/ because that's where the agent defaulted to putting things.
+├── ...
+10 more thematic filesSaved articles and cooking experiments aren't memory, but they were sitting in memory/ because that's where the agent defaulted to putting things.
 Without explicit rules, everything ends up in one directory.

-So I wrote WORKSPACE.md: a single file that every agent, cron, and subagent reads before writing anything.
+So I wrote WORKSPACE.md, a single file that every agent, cron, and subagent reads before writing anything.

 workspace/